ably-labs/whiteboard/readme.md

-# Co-Draw
+# Interacive, multi-user whiteboard

 https://wonderful-grass-089d6bd03.azurestaticapps.net

-Through all ages of education, illustraition is an absolutely key part of human development.
-We teach toddlers how to draw, communicate ideas at university level with diagrams, and solve problems in business using these exact same skills.
-The foible of digital communication, and especially our increasingly distributed and remote world, is that it becomes difficult to use tools based in the physical world - like pen and paper, and drawing-boards - to communicate ideas when people aren't all in the same place.

-So in this demo, we're going to work through building a digital whiteboard, using HTML, JavaScript, and Ably Realtime messages.
+This demo will walk throught building a digital whiteboard, using HTML, JavaScript, and Ably Realtime messages.
 You'll have probably seen digital whiteboards before - they're often integrated into workplace collaboration software, and they can be tricky to get right.

 # What are we going to build?